SpectacularAI/3dgs-deblur/README.md

 # License

-The code in this repository (except. the `gh-pages` website branch) is licensed under Apache 2.0.
+The code in this repository (except the `gh-pages` website branch) is licensed under Apache 2.0.
 See `LICENSE` and `NOTICE` files for more information.

 For the source code of the website and its license, see the [`gh-pages` branch](https://github.com/SpectacularAI/3dgs-deblur/tree/gh-pages).